 Usually, the majority of people place it in the first sentence of the conclusion paragraph, but that is not mandatory.
 You can restate a thesis at the start, middle, or end of the conclusion section.

-When you restate a thesis, remember that your goal is to recall the central idea of the paper to your reader in a creative way following high standards.
+When you restate a thesis, remember that your goal is to recall the central idea of the paper to your reader in a creative way, following high standards.
 So, rephrase the statement accordingly and place it at any part of the summarizing paragraph.

-Why is it Important to Restate a Thesis?
+Why is it Important to restate a Thesis?

 Know How to Restate a Thesis Effectively